OR WAIT null SECS

 - 200,000 sq. ft. in its Burlington, ON, campus, bringing the total there to 600,000 sq. ft., and near three international airports;

-- 225,000 sq. ft. in Louisville, KY, bringing the total there to over 1 million sq. ft.
+- 225,000 sq. ft. in Louisville, KY, bringing the total there to more than 1 million sq. ft.
 Louisville, besides being the “flagship” Healthcare Logistics facility, is adjacent to UPS’ Worldport global air hub;

 - 220,000 sq. ft. at Mira Loma, CA, bringing the total of this northern California facility to over 350,000 sq. ft.